HISTORY OF CHINA

 Qing Dynasty (1636 — 1912), the last feudal empire in the history of China, was the most authoritarian era when the emperor was in charge of everything.

-The ruling class was no longer civil officials chosen from the Imperial Examination, on the contrary, it had set back the wheel of history, and changed to the nomadic aristocrat-dominate system.
+The ruling class was no longer civil officials chosen from the Imperial Examination; on the contrary, it set back the wheel of history and changed to the nomadic aristocrat-dominated system.

 In this system, the Imperial Examination still exists, however, the Manchu nobles obtained the absolute centralized power, while the Manchu people had many more privileges.

-Emperor Hong Li implemented hundreds of Literary Inquisitions that had countless people executed, also, burnt down millions of books that displeased the Manchu nobles.
+Qianlong Emperor implemented hundreds of Literary Inquisitions that had countless people executed, also, burnt down millions of books that displeased the Manchu nobles.

-After these cultural havocs, the Qing Dynasty started to decline, as well as far lagged behind the western world.
+After these cultural havocs, the Qing Dynasty started to decline, which was far lagged behind the western world.

-The Qing Dynasty kept losing to England, France, American, Japan, and lots of other advanced western countries.
+The Qing Dynasty kept losing to England, France, America, Japan, and lots of other advanced western countries.

-In the year 1911, the Qing Dynasty was overthrown, the Manchu clothes and hairstyle was finally abolished.
+Until the Qing Dynasty was overthrown in the year 1912, and the Manchu clothes and hairstyle were finally abolished.
+Read More

-This century is dark for Chinese, not only because of these countless failures, sufferings, huge losses in population, and economy; more importantly, it was the huge collapse of cultural confidence.
+This period was dark for the Chinese, not only because of these countless failures, sufferings, huge losses in population, and economy; more importantly, it was a huge collapse of cultural confidence.

-They don’t know if they could turn around the desperate situation if they could regain independence, prosperity, peace, and dignity.
+They don’t know if they could turn around the lagged behind, desperate situation, and if they could regain independence, prosperity, peace, and dignity.